 Project/Research: As faculty director of the new program on Human Rights and Social Movements at the Carr Center for Human Rights Policy, Dr. McCarthy’s research will focus on three main areas: race relations and civil rights; LGBT politics and policy; and modern-day slavery and human trafficking.
 Drawing on his training as an historian, he has begun work on several writing projects that trace the “long history” of slavery and abolition, connecting the antislavery movements of the 18th and 19th centuries with the modern-day movement to abolish slavery in our own time.
 Along with Christina Bain, he will co-chair the Carr Center’s Working Group on Modern-Day Slavery and Human Trafficking.

-Christina Bain is the Director of the Program on Human Trafficking and Modern-Day Slavery at the Carr Center for Human Rights Policy.
+Christina Bain founded the Program on Human Trafficking and Modern Slavery at the Carr Center for Human Rights Policy, and served as its director through the spring of 2013.
 Prior to her time at the Kennedy School, Christina was appointed by Massachusetts Governor Mitt Romney as the Executive Director of the Governor's Commission on Sexual and Domestic Violence, a statewide commission of over 340 public and private sector partners.
 She previously served as the Public Affairs Liaison to Massachusetts Lieutenant Governor Kerry Healey where she worked on domestic violence and criminal justice issues, including human trafficking and sex offender management.
+Christina also served as a Special Assistant to Governor Jane Swift of Massachusetts.
 Since 2006, she has been a member of the Massachusetts Human Trafficking Task Force, one of the 42 statewide anti-trafficking task forces funded by the U.S. Department of Justice.
-Christina also served as a Special Assistant to Governor Jane Swift of Massachusetts.
+In 2012, Christina became a member of the World Economic Forum’s Global Agenda Council on Illicit Trade.

 Project/Research: The Program on Human Trafficking and Modern-Day Slavery at the Carr Center for Human Rights Policy is a new program focused on expanding the understanding of human trafficking and bringing this international human rights crisis to an end.
 The initiative aims to create a global effort through building a network of scholars and practitioners, developing best practices, disseminating information, and conducting research.
 Information will be disseminated through a series of online conferences, scholarly lectures, a fellows program, and student internships.
 This initiative will not only educate, but provide connections and information-sharing for anti-trafficking policymakers and future public policy leaders around the world.